 Yes.
-If the objective evidence found during investigation confirms the employee contracted the virus in the workplace, then an employer must notify OSHA within 24 hours of a hospitalization and eight hours of a fatality.
+If the objective evidence found during the investigation confirms the employee contracted the virus in the workplace, then an employer must notify OSHA within 24 hours of hospitalization and eight hours of a fatality.
 That's why it's critical for a company to conduct a thorough investigation to confirm the virus was not contracted in the workplace.

 What are employers doing to monitor employee temperature?

 Many companies are conducting temperature checks on all individuals coming into the facility.
-Anyone having a low grade fever is requested to see a doctor.
+Anyone having a low-grade fever is requested to see a doctor.
 Companies are also performing random temperature checks on employees throughout the day.